Emment-Yamikani/XytherOS/README.md

 ## Getting Started

-To get started with XytherOS, follow these steps:
+To get started with xytherOS, follow these steps:

 1. Clone the repository: